 - Attachments can fall off during use

-Pet hair is no problem with the Ovente Bagless Canister Cyclonic—even in places other vacuums can’t access.
+Pet hair is no problem with the Ovente Bagless Canister Vacuum with HEPA filter—even in places other vacuums can’t access.
 Among its various attachments, for example, is an adjustable angle brush that gets the wand in tight cracks and corners to remove stubborn pet hair.
 It also has an upholstery attachment designed specifically for removing pet hair from curtains and furniture.

 - Airflow adjuster for hardwood and carpet